 The search for high-quality meat ends here.
 Amazing taste.
 Humanely raised and delivered to your door.
 Sign up today!
 Click this link to claim the current offer!

-- If you know your dinner prep time is limited, chop your cabbage up to two or three days ahead of time and store it in an air-tight container until you’re ready to cook.
-You can skip chopping all together and buy pre-made slaw if you are pressed for time and your budget allows for it.
+- If you know your dinner meal prep time is limited, chop your cabbage up to three days ahead of time and store it in an airtight container in the refrigerator until you’re ready to cook.
+You can skip chopping altogether and buy pre-shredded coleslaw mix if you are pressed for time and your budget allows for it.

-- A food processor can significantly cut your prep time on this meal and many others.
+- A food processor can significantly cut your prep time for this eggroll in a bowl recipe and many others.

 - Bust out the big pot for this recipe.
-You know that 5 or 6 quart mammer jammer that came with your set?
+You know that huge 5- or 6-quart mammoth pot that came with your set?
 Yep – that’s the one.
-If you halve the recipe, you can get away with using your cast iron skillet.
+If you halve the recipe, you can get away with using your regular cast iron skillet.
 Otherwise, bring out the big guns.

 Step 1.
-In a large 5-6 quart pot, melt 1 Tbsp coconut oil over medium heat.
-Add ground meat and cook until cooked about halfway through.
+In a large 5–6-quart pot, melt the coconut oil over medium heat on the stovetop.
+Add the ground meat and cook until cooked about halfway through.

 Step 2.
 Meanwhile, shred the cabbage (if it’s not already done).
-Add 2 diced onions + 2 tsp ginger + 1 tsp pepper + 2 tsp garlic and cook until the onions begin to turn translucent.
+Add the diced onions, ginger, black pepper, and garlic to the pot and cook until the onions begin to turn translucent.

 Step 3.
-Add the remaining vegetables + 4 Tbsp coconut aminos + 1 Tbsp vinegar + 2 Tbsp sesame seed oil and cook until vegetables soften.
+Add the remaining vegetables, coconut aminos, vinegar, and sesame seed oil, and cook until the vegetables soften, stirring occasionally.

 Step 4.
 Season with salt and pepper, to taste.

 Step 5.
-In a small bowl, combine ¼ cup mayo and hot sauce to taste.
-Mix well and serve as desired with the egg roll in a bowl.
-Optionally garnish with diced green onion.
+In a small bowl, combine ¼ cup mayo and sriracha to taste.
+Stir well and serve as desired with the egg roll in a bowl.
+Garnish with diced green onion or a sprinkle of sesame seeds if you would like.

 Um, let’s get real for a minute here.
-Anytime I make this for all of us (including the hubby, who gets diced chicken instead of ground pork), there are no leftovers.
+Anytime I make a single batch of this eggroll in a bowl for all of us (including the hubby, who gets diced chicken instead of ground pork), there are no leftovers.

 So…be prepared to not have leftovers.